-(a) The rate of pay for any employee in a classified position may be advanced by action of the appointing authority, subject to the following limitations:
+- (a) The rate of pay for any employee in a classified position may be advanced by action of the appointing authority, subject to the following limitations: - 1.
+Annually, each organizational unit shall budget two percent (2%) of the combined base rates (as defined in Rule I, Number 10) of pay of all permanent classified positions filled in the organization unit as of January 1 of that year. - 2.
+The Chief Administrative Officer has not declared that the city possesses insufficient funds for merit increases.

-- 1. Annually, each organizational unit shall budget two percent (2%) of the combined base rates (as defined in Rule I, Number 10) of pay of all permanent classified positions filled in the organization unit as of January 1 of that year. - 2.
-The Chief Administrative Officer has not declared that the city possesses insufficient funds for merit increases. - 3.
-This increase shall not apply to any employees for whom pay increases are addressed under other federal, state, or local law.
-This increase shall not apply to commissioned law enforcement officers in the first year of implementation of this rule.
+3. This increase shall not apply to any employees for whom annual pay increases are addressed under the other federal, state, or local law.

-(amended September 27, 1990, October 25, 1990, approved by the City Council December 6, 1990, amended August 25, 2014, and again December 5, 2014, adopted by the Council December 11, 2014)
+(amended September 27, 1990, October 25, 1990, approved by the City Council December 6, 1990, amended August 25, 2014, and again December 5, 2014, adopted by the Council December 11, 2014, amended June 20, 2016, approved by the City Council September 8, 2016)

-- (b) Beginning January 1, 2015 and ending December 31, 2016, employees who merit a performance evaluation of competent or above will be eligible for a 1.25% across the board pay increase.
-However, effective, January 1, 2017, all merit increases will be subject to the following Rules: - 1.
-Employees who are in active status, including those in provisional appointments, for at least one year prior to the end of the annual review period and has (sic) completed the performance evaluation process becomes eligible for and may be granted a merit increase, provided that the appointing authority has determined their performance merits such an adjustment. - 2.
-The amount of each merit increase shall be in accordance with the following:
+- (b) Beginning January 1, 2015 and ending December 31, 2017, employees who merit a performance evaluation of competent or above will be eligible for a 1.25% across the board pay increase.
+However, effective, January 1, 2018, all merit increases will be subject to the following: - 1.
+An employee who is in active status for at least one year prior to the end of the annual review period and has completed the performance evaluation process becomes eligible for and may be granted a merit increase, provided that the appointing authority has determined his or her performance merits such an adjustment. - 2.
+The amount of the increases shall be 1.25% for a rating of "Meets Expectations" and 3.75% for a rating of "Exceeds Expectations".
+An employee who has a current official overall Performance Evaluation of "Does Not Meet Expectations" shall not be eligible for any increase under the provisions of this Rule. - (c) Such advances shall be effective for the closest pay period after June 1 provided that suitable documentation evidencing evaluation of the individual employee and detailing specific justification for the employee's entitlement to such an increase. - (d) All increases herein authorized are subject to the requirement that no employee's pay shall exceed the maximum rate of pay established for the job. - (e) An employee's eligibility for increases shall not be interrupted by time served in the military service. - (f) Any adjustment or increase an employee receives under the provisions of other Rules, unless otherwise indicated, shall not affect such employee's eligibility to receive increases authorized under this Rule.